vfonic/graphql-api/README.md

 end
 ```

-Graphite will respond to the following queries for the blog resource:
+GraphQL-Api will respond to the following queries for the blog resource:

 ```graphql
 query { blog(id: 1) { id, title, author { name } } }